baszurburg/vb-site-docs/Keystone.md

 # Keystone

-Keystone tips, hacks and best practices

-This document refers to the implementation of the cb-site-cms implementation.
+This document refers to the vb-site-cms implementation.

 ## Documentation